markovic-nikola/pubg-recoil/readme.md

 ## What is PUBG Recoil?
 PUBG Recoil is an ultimate PUBG weapon & attachment recoil guide with over **400+ different recoil patterns**.

 It allows you to quickly and easily compare recoil for weapons with different attachments while in-game and playing PUBG.
-It's the best tool for players who want to learn and improve their aim contol!
+It's the best tool for players who want to learn and improve their aim control!

 ### Select category
 ![Getting Started](./store/Screenshot_1.png)